OAB, Pregnancy and Incontinence

 Stress incontinence is the most common form of incontinence in pregnant women; it happens because there is additional pressure on the bladder and the muscles of the bladder are not strong enough to hold the urine.

-Overactive bladder also tends to aggravate during pregnancy because the bladder has spasms, and the muscles don’t work properly as well when the bladder has strong, uncontrollable contractions.
-There is more stress and pressure on the bladder‘s muscles that help hold in the urine (the sphincter) because of the uterus is expanded and heavier during pregnancy.
+An overactive bladder also tends to aggravate during pregnancy because the bladder has spasms, and the muscles don’t work properly as well when the bladder has strong, uncontrollable contractions.
+There is more stress and pressure on the bladder‘s muscles that help hold in the urine (the sphincter) because the uterus is expanded and heavier during pregnancy.
 Involuntary loss of urine can happen when there is even more pressure in the pelvic area- for example when the woman sneezes or coughs.
-The pelvic floor may also become weakened during and after pregnancy because the nerves that control the bladder may be affected, and if the doctor performs an episiotomy (when some pelvic floor muscles are cut to allow the baby to be delivered easier).
+The pelvic floor may also become weakened during and after pregnancy because the nerves that control the bladder may be affected, and if the doctor performs an episiotomy (when some pelvic floor muscles are cut to allow the baby to be delivered more easily).

 Management

-Some special techniques can be quite effective, when used regularly.
+Some special techniques can be quite effective when used regularly.
 Like any other muscles from your body, these exercises are designed to keep your bladder and pelvic muscles in shape and strong.

 Kegel exercises are great for everyone, and even more beneficial for you.
-They keep the pelvic floor muscles tight and strong, and therefore help the function of the urinary system.
+They keep the pelvic floor muscles tight and strong and therefore help the function of the urinary system.
 For optimal results, keep your abdomen tight and the muscles of the buttocks relaxed.
 Tighten the muscles of the pelvic floor, hold for 10 seconds and relax for 10 seconds.
 Repeat Kegel exercises 10 times, three times a day.

-Your doctor may recommend pessaries, which are device that keep your pelvic muscles strong and block the urethra from leaking urine.
+Your doctor may recommend pessaries, which are devices that keep your pelvic muscles strong and block the urethra from leaking urine.
 Some medications can be added to the treatment to better control the muscle spasms and relax the overactive bladder.

 Enjoy this article?